EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 number of points in the full zone mapped to it.
 You can see these weights by running **lmf**{: style="color: blue"} at a high verbosity.

 <div onclick="elm = document.getElementById('bzmetal'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
-<span style="text-decoration:underline;">Click here for discussion of strategies to perform integration.</span>
+<span style="text-decoration:underline;">Click here for discussion of role of the METAL switch in performing integration.</span>
 </div>{::nomarkdown}<div style="display:none;padding:0px;" id="bzmetal">{:/}

 Add **-\-pr50 -\-quit=ham** to your invocation of **lmf**{: style="color: blue"}.
 You should see this table: